odankhrara/Kayak/AI_AGENT_SETUP_SCRIPTS.md

 ### **Step 3: Populate AI Service Database with Deals** ⭐ **REQUIRED**

-This populates the AI service's own database (`ai_recommendations.db` or MySQL) with flight and hotel deals that the AI agent uses for recommendations.
+This populates the AI service's MySQL database (`kayak` database) with flight and hotel deals that the AI agent uses for recommendations.

 ```bash
 cd ai-recommendation